-Some types of tubal ligation use an incision (a cut in your skin), but Essure doesn’t.
+Tubal ligation is a surgical procedure.
+The doctor cuts or blocks your fallopian tubes through a cut in your skin on your belly.
 You’ll get medicine to help with pain, and you can usually go home the same day.

 How does tubal ligation feel?

 Another common procedure is a minilaparotomy.
 It’s often done right after childbirth.
 You get local anesthesia and your doctor makes a small cut near your belly button.
-The doctor brings the tubes up through the cut, then blocks the tubes with clips or by removing a short section.
+The doctor brings your fallopian tubes up through the cut, then removes a short section of your tubes, blocks your tubes with clips, or removes the tubes completely.
 It usually only takes a few days to recover.

 How will I feel after sterilization?